Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at Hood College was 11:1.
+In 2024, this ratio at Hood College was 11:1.
 That means that there were 11 times more students than teachers at this school.
-According to the most recent information, there are 231 teachers at this school.
-This number included 96 male and 135 female faculty members.
+The total number of faculty teaching at the institution is 240.
+This number included 102 men and 138 women.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Hood College.

 Student Population Diversity Graph